janklab/MlxShake/doc/UserGuide.md

 # Introduction

-This project provides tools for converting Matlab live scripts to Markdown files.
+ExportMlx provides tools for converting Matlab live scripts to Markdown files.
 This is useful in generating rich documentation for Matlab programs.